Resummation of Universal Tails in Gravitational Waveforms

 The above action simply encodes the fact that the binary seen from large distances can be approximated as a point source with given energy, angular momentum and a collection of multipole moments attached to it.
 This approximation is adequate for GWs emitted during the inspiraling phase as their wavelength $\lambda$ is much greater than the size of the binary $r$, or have frequency $\omega \ll r^{-1}$.

-Relativistic corrections to the waveforms arising from the non-linear structure of GR are interpreted as classical ``loop corrections'' in EFT.
-Among these corrections, particularly interesting ones are logarithmic terms that arise from small-scale ``ultraviolet'' (UV) parts of EFT integrals, which are referred to as ``tails.''
+Relativistic corrections to the physical waveforms arising from the non-linear structure of GR are interpreted as classical ``loop corrections'' in EFT.
+Among these corrections, particularly interesting ones are logarithmic terms that arise from small-scale ``ultraviolet'' (UV) parts of EFT integrals, which are referred to as (dissipative) ``tails'' \footnote{These are to be distinguished from conservative tail logarithms that arise in the binding energy and angular momentum of the binary \cite{Goldberger:2012kf,Blanchet:2019rjs}, e.g., in Eq.~\eqref{eq:EJcons}.}.
 Such tails, when combined with a near-zone description of the binary (valid for frequencies $\omega \sim r^{-1}$) yield finite logarithmic contributions to the waveform \cite{Blanchet:1985sp,Blanchet:1986dk}.
 However, the binary's near zone is not described by the EFT in Eq.~\eqref{eq:action}, and hence the tails manifest as UV divergences in the effective description.
 This is, in fact, not a ``bug'' but a feature of the EFT description, which allows us to interpret these divergences as the (classical) renormalization group running of the radiative multipoles \cite{Goldberger:2009qd}, thus enabling the resummation of the associated logarithms in the waveform or other observable quantities.